CS5008Fall2025/midterm-report-shihai-ops/README.md

 For this analysis, I chose Python as my second language.
 Aside from being a well-known language, the main reason is that it provides auxiliary functions such as lru_cache and cache in the built-in FuncTools library, greatly simplifying the implementation of dynamic programming.
 Moreover, it is the language I am most familiar with.
 The Pandas package is an excellent tool in this program when drawing a statistical diagram.
 These characters make it easier for me to experiment with these built-in tools while using a language designed for rapid development and experimentation.

 ## Empirical Data & Discussion
-The text script is used the same test script provided in the example project. [test script](test_runner.py).
+The text script uses the same test script provided in the example project. [test script](test_runner.py).

-### Operations Comparsion
+### Operations Comparison
-The way to count the operation number is by adding a counter to functions in each different programs.
+The way to count the operation number is by adding a counter to functions in each different program.
 The counter will add 1 when every operation has been made, such as a loop run once, or the function itself has been called once.

 The first 40 rows of the triangle are shown in the chart below.
 If I set n > 40, the time consumed by the recursive method is very significant.
 Since it has an exponential growth in time complexity.
 The operation counts are the same in both C and Python.